ANONYMOUSworld112/CYBERBLACK-OPS/README.md

 - MIT — see [LICENSE](LICENSE)

 **Contact / Security Reporting**
-- For security reports or responsible disclosure, open an issue or contact the repository owner with reproduction steps and impact assessment.
+- For security reports or responsible disclosure, open an issue or contact me on anonyy063@gmail.com -